pol-puig/Game-Theory-Toolkit/README.md

 Download and decompress the file.
 Then run the executable file called 'Game_Theory_toolkit.exe' that is inside the folder.
 An antivirus warning will likely prompt.
 Ignore it (there are no malicious files, don't worry) and just run the executable.

-<b>Note: MacOS is not yet supported although it may be possible to run it using Wine.
+<b>Note: MacOS is not yet supported although it may be possible to run it using Wine or using a virtual machine.